Skip to content

 • Portfolio company monitoring for ongoing relationship tracking post-close

-• AI-assisted outreach drafting that understands deal context
+• AI-assisted outreach drafting that understands deal context, distinct from relationship intelligence alone

 • Multi-user permission controls and clean data hygiene at scale